Published on: 24 February 2017 | Last updated: 19 May 2019

 The Via Claudia ends at Altino, eight kilometres from modern-day Quarto d’Altino.
 You leave Quarto d'Altino by the appropriately-named Via Claudia Augusta and then pick up the Percorso della Memoria — an aggregate-surfaced cycleway/footpath beside the river Zeno.
 You can also get to Altino by road.

-At Altino you can see the remains of the old roman city of Altinum.
-This was where the old roman road started.
-Altinum was once a a thriving port city that ranked in importance alongside Ravenna and Aquileia (Venezia was established later by people fleeing to the islands for protection from invaders).
-Like Aquileia the city was sacked by the the army of Attila in 452.
+At Altino you can see the remains of the old Roman city of Altinum.
+This was where the old Roman road started.
+Altinum was once a thriving port city that ranked in importance alongside Ravenna and Aquileia (Venezia was established later by people fleeing to the islands for protection from invaders).
+Like Aquileia the city was sacked by the army of Attila in 452.
 The city seems to have recovered after the invasion, but successive waves of invaders from the north lead to the important church institutions relocating to the safety of the islands of the Venetian lagoon.
 Depopulation meant that there were fewer people able to maintain the drainage systems and bit by bit the surrounding area returned to marshland.
-You can visit the modern museum which was opened in September 2015: Museo Archeologico Nazionale Altino (or MANA for short) and see a section of the old roman city street.
+You can visit the modern museum which was opened in September 2015: Museo Archeologico Nazionale Altino (or MANA for short) and see a section of the old Roman city street.

 Getting to Venezia

-Quarto d'Altino is about 22 kilometres from Mestre which is in turn another 8 kilometres from Venezia.
+Quarto d'Altino is about 22 kilometres from Mestre which is, in turn, another 8 kilometres from Venezia.
 The most direct option from Altino is to follow the SS14.
 However this is the main road to and from Venezia Marco Polo airport so it's not an ideal choice.
 An alternative is to go back to Quarto d'Altino and than pick up the cycle route that leads from there to Mestre.
 This route is now the last leg of the München-Venezia cycle route (see München-Venezia: Part 4).
 (I have included a gpx track and maps for this option in the downloads for the Via Claudia).
 As a compromise between the two you could take the SS14 over the river Dese and then turn right at the next turning (the Via Paliaga) and then right again onto the Via Litomarino and from there follow the cycle route into Mestre.
 The cycle route continues south through Mestre and on to Fusina and the Brenta Riviera.

 The alternative option is to head for Jesolo on the northern end of the Venetian lagoon, and then follow the edge of the lagoon to the Lido di Venezia or Punta Sabbioni and then take a vaporetto into Venezia itself.